bergesinstitute/graf-method/book-2-unit-1.md

 14. My father is a taxi driver in Bogotá.
 15. James is a nurse, and his wife Norah is a doctor.
 16. Receptionists at my office are always very happy.
-17. My dog Milú loves his veterinarian.
+17. My dog Milú loves his vet.
 18. Is she a pilot, a model, an architect, or a scientist?
 19. Salvador Dalí is my favorite painter from Spain, and Frida Kahlo is my favorite painter from Mexico.
 20. Your friend Peter is a chef at a restaurant in Brooklyn.